rv2442/-IntroductionToTensorflow2_FreeCodeCamp/README.md

 >QUICK UPDATE:
-> We were able to train and classify traffic lights(customly addwed to dataset) and signs which were not there in the dataset
+> We were able to train and classify traffic lights(customly added to dataset) and signs which are not there in the dataset